OpenBB-finance/OpenBB/website/content/bot/reference/discord/alerts/create.md

 # create

-This command creates an alert for a given symbol (in this case, BTCUSD) that will notify the user when the price is equal to or above 1000.
+This command creates an alert for a given symbol (ex.
+BTCUSD) that will notify the user when the price is equal to or above the user defined price.

 ### Usage